 When will Apple launch a Watch Series 3?
 We round up the rumours surrounding the Apple Watch 3 release date along with specs and features.
-If you can't wait any longer, you can buy a Series 1 or Series 2 Apple Watch, but also read about the best smartwatches of 2017
+Can't wait any longer?
+Then buy a Series 1 or Series 2 Apple Watch, but also read about the best smartwatches of 2017

 If you are viewing a mobile version of this page, click here to see the latest version of this story.